a-helix/XLDataGraph/README.md

 - **dataset:** `CrossLinkDataset` or `list`.
 Dataset(s) to filter.
 - **returns:** Dataset with **all intra-protein crosslinks removed** (only interprotein and homeotypic links remain).[^1][^2]
-- **Effect:** Good for focusing on protein–protein interactions (interactions between different proteins).
+- **Effect:** Good for focusing on protein-protein interactions (interactions between different proteins).

 #### `CrossLink.remove_homeotypic(dataset)`

 - **dataset:** `CrossLinkDataset` or `list`.
 Dataset(s) to filter.
 - **returns:** Dataset with **all homeotypic crosslinks removed** (where both sites correspond to the same residue or peptide).[^2][^1]
-- **Effect:** Streamlines network/structural analyses by removing redundancy (self/self crosslinks).
+- **Effect:** Streamlines network/structural analyses by removing redundancy.

 #### `CrossLink.combine_all(datasets)`